 If you like a smoky chipotle taste that is hotter than hell, then this is your the evil buddy you’ve been looking for.
-You can smell the smoky chipotle when right when opening the bottle.
+You can smell the smoky chipotle peppers right when opening the bottle.
 You can taste the smokiness (and a little sweetness from the habaneros and orange juice) right away and as this builds the tomato paste is more pronounced, giving Da Bomb some acidic properties in this flavor profile.

 This will overtake anything you eat if you don’t treat it with respect.
-This is a sauce made for drops, not for drizzles (and DEFINITELY not for pours if your a sane human being).
+This is a sauce made for drops, not for drizzles (and DEFINITELY not for pours if you’re a sane human being).

 I forget if I mentioned this already, but this is HOTTER THAN HELL AND YOU’LL CRY AND FEEL LIKE YOU WANNA DIE IF YOU TRY ANYMORE THAN A TINY AMOUNT!
 Sorry, I didn’t mean to yell, I just needed to make it clear that even if you blast through a habanero pepper easily, this sauce will get you.
-Da Bomb claims 135,600 Scoville heat units and it feels like that and more.
-This is a back of the throat heat and it lasts and lasts (and lasts).
-This is not a sauce to give unknowingly to your friends (unless you never want to see them again.)
+Da Bomb claims 135,600 Scoville units, and it feels like that and more.
+I can certainly appreciate that this spiciness comes from pure habanero pepper and chipotle, not a high heat/no flavor chili pepper extract.

 To really appreciate Da Bomb, it may be best to mix it with another more neutral ingredient that can take on its flavor.
 I mixed a toothpick amount into some sour cream and plopped it right on top of my burrito and it was amazing.
 It really brought out the smoky flavors of the chipotle.